zechariahjose/Skill-Issue/README.md

-##Skill Issue
+## Skill Issue

-Skill Issue is a free learning platform designed to make technical education accessible to everyone.
-Starting with SQL, the platform aims to expand into a growing collection of programming, database, web development, and other technology courses.
+Skill Issue is a free platform for learning tech skills through structured, beginner-friendly courses.
+Starting with SQL, more topics and learning paths will be added over time.

 Features
-Free access to learning materials
+Free and accessible learning
-Structured lessons and courses
+Structured courses and lessons
+Beginner-friendly content
 Interactive learning experience
-Progress tracking (planned)
-Multiple technology tracks (planned)
-Beginner-friendly content
+More courses coming soon